Sendible insights Social Media Proposal: How to Win Clients in 2025

 Your potential clients need to know what you can do for them and their business, and a proposal is a medium for you to convey your message.

-When is the best time to send your social media marketing proposal? ⏰
+When should you send a social media marketing proposal?

-What you'll need to know before writing your social media proposal?
+What you need to know before writing a social media proposal

 The best way to find out is to hold a ‘discovery session’.